micheldebree/sidfactory2/README.md

 # SID Factory II

 SID Factory II is a cross-platform editor for composing music that will work on a Commodore 64.
-It uses the reSID emulator and is currently in open BETA.
-You can download binary release builds from [here](http://blog.chordian.net/sf2/).
+It uses the reSID emulator.
 To build from source, have a look [here](DEVELOPMENT.md).

 Main programming by Thomas Egeskov Petersen, with assistance by Jens-Christian